 We intend to focus our efforts on identifying a prospective target business with either all or a substantial portion of its activities around the globe.
-We intend to focus on travel, travel technology and travel-related businesses with either business-to-business ("B2B") or business-to-consumer ("B2C") focuses, that have compelling growth opportunities with strong underlying demand drivers which include travel-related platforms including, but not limited to, travel booking engines; revenue, payment and expense management services; travel management companies; alternative accommodation and mobile-based travel solutions.
+We intend to focus on travel, travel technology and travel-related businesses with an enterprise value of \$1 billion or more with either business-to-business ("B2B") or business-to-consumer ("B2C") focuses, that have compelling growth opportunities with strong underlying demand drivers which include travel-related platforms including, but not limited to, fintech for travel payment and reimbursements; online travel agents and travel booking engines; revenue, payment and expense management services; travel management companies; airline services; alternative accommodation; mobile-based travel solutions and the sharing economy in travel.
 We expect that these target companies will have characteristics appropriate for public companies.
 As we focus our efforts on identifying a prospective target company or business, we will seek to capitalize on the multiple decades of combined investment and operational experience and deep relationship networks of our founders, Gavin Isaacs, Thomas Breitling and Gary Teplis.
 However, we do not intend to target entities associated with the founders such as Teplis Travel Service, L.P., SBTech Limited or DraftKings, Inc. Notwithstanding the foregoing, our efforts on identifying a prospective target company or business will not be limited to a specific industry or geographic region.

 Travel and tourism directly contributed approximately \$2.9 trillion to global GDP in 2019, according to Statista.
 Prior to the COVID-19 pandemic, the travel industry was one of the largest and fastest growing economic sectors in the world.
+In 2019, \$1.7 trillion was spent on travel globally according to Phocuswright research and is expected to resume once COVID-19 dislocation subsides.
 We believe that the COVID-19 pandemic has created a temporary market dislocation for many travel, travel technology and travel-related businesses, adversely affecting the ability of privately-held companies and business divisions in these sectors to access public markets through traditional initial public offerings, as well as the ability of public companies to effectuate spin-offs to refocus on their core operations.
-We believe there are many potential targets within the travel space that are attractive acquisition opportunities and positioned to deliver substantial value to stockholders in the public markets amid the post-COVID-19 recovery.
+As such, the travel industry has been among the largest segments for private investment.
+Travel management and arrangements, alternative accommodations, ticketing and reservation services, as well as the respective revenue and expense management tech stacks are highly fragmented.
+We believe that the leading platform companies can scale organically and consolidate undercapitalized business amid COVID-19.
+Massive investment into the space has created potential industry disruptors which was positioned to succeed when the travel market recovers.
+According to data from Lufthansa Innovation Lab, venture capital funding into travel and mobility companies reached new heights in 2018 raising \$43.1 billion.
+The travel industry has limited SPAC participants despite numerous high-quality and sizable targets.
+We believe there are many potential targets within the travel space that are attractive acquisition opportunities and positioned to deliver substantial value to stockholders in the public markets due to strong public equity investor demand amid the post-COVID-19 recovery.